spaceskyentist/coding_setup_srshaver/step7_idl_vscode.md

 - [Here for basic info](https://marketplace.visualstudio.com/items?itemName=IDL.idl-for-vscode)
 - [Here for an instruction video](https://www.nv5geospatialsoftware.com/company/events/events-detail/reimagine-the-way-you-program-with-idl-for-vscode)

 **Why Use IDL for VSCode?** Well, you can open multiple instances/workspaces of IDL with VS Code, unlike the older IDL workbench.
-You can compare your IDL code side by side, etc. It's just... better, and more in line with the times.
+You can compare your IDL code side by side, etc. You can hover over routines, programs, functions, and a popup window will show you how to use the routine.
+You can copy and paste from these popup windows to start your own code.
+It's just... better, and more in line with the times.
+In official language, it's a "modern, user-friendly experience."

 In this module, we will go through the steps it takes to download and install IDL for VSCode in VSCode.